aerits/programmingproject/README.md

 1. Type in `cd Downloads/programmingproject-main/app`
 2. Make the program executable with `chmod +x main`
 3. Run the program with `./main`

+### may or may not run on Mac because of it being not from a verified dev